gszauer/MinimalGameSystems/Animation/README.md

 * While the internal data storage of the animation classes are complicated, using the classes is simple.
 I feel like the goal of having a low barrier to entry worked.
 * Since the users of the animation API typically don't work with track data, rolling track and clip data into one class (```Animation::Data```) greatly simplified the API.
 * Making ```Animation::Skin``` work with data views allows for mapping the skinning data to just about any input format.
 It's a cache nightmare, but the API is easy to use.

+## Intended for characters

+What makes this a _character animation library_ and not a _generic animation_ library?
+This library makes the assumption that the target of animation data is a transform hierarchy.
+Tracks have targets expressed as enum values that only makes sens in the context of animating a hierarchy.
+Generally, when animating a hierarchy we're animating characters.

+A more general porpuse animation system would just be a collection of tracks.
+Each track would need a generic way to bind to a value, like a pointer to the tracks target.
+With a setup like this, it wouldn't matter what is being animated, tracks are bound to the generic attributes of a hierarchy and don't need context for what they are animating.